-The Compensation Committee granted each of the named executive officers time-based RSUs in March 2020 that vest in three equal annual installments, the first of which vested on March 31, 2021.
-The second and third installments of those grants will vest on March 31, 2022 and March 31, 2023, respectively, if the individuals are still employed by Farmer Mac on those dates (or have satisfied the retirement provisions of the related award agreement).
-Because Mr. Nordholm and Mr. Covington have already satisfied the retirement provisions of the award agreements for the 2020 grants of time-based RSUs, they will vest in the remaining RSUs as scheduled in 2022 and 2023 even if they are no longer employed by Farmer Mac on the vesting dates (unless Mr. Nordholm's employment is terminated for cause or Mr. Covington violates the terms of his separation agreement).
-The Compensation Committee also granted Mr. Nordholm a separate performance award of time-based RSUs in March 2020 to recognize his outstanding performance in 2019.
-The targeted value of that award was \$125,000 on the grant date, and it vested in full on March 31, 2021.
+The Compensation Committee granted each of the named executive officers time-based RSUs in March 2021 that vest in three equal annual installments, the first of which vested on March 31, 2022.
+The second and third installments of those grants will vest on March 31, 2023 and March 31, 2024, respectively, if the individuals are still employed by Farmer Mac on those dates (or have satisfied the retirement provisions of the related award agreement).
+Because Mr. Nordholm and Mr. Mullery have already satisfied the retirement provisions of the award agreements for the 2021 grants of time-based RSUs, they will vest in the remaining RSUs as scheduled in 2023 and 2024 even if they are no longer employed by Farmer Mac on the vesting dates unless either's employment is terminated for cause.

-Performance-Based RSUs Granted in 2020
+Performance-Based RSUs Granted in 2021

-The performance-based RSUs granted to Ms. Ramesh and Messrs.
-Nordholm, Carpenter, and Mullery in March 2020 will be eligible to vest on March 31, 2023 in an amount determined by the Compensation Committee for each executive officer between 50% and 200% of the target number of RSUs granted to that executive officer.
-Subject to satisfaction of the "gatekeepers" described below, the number of shares of Farmer Mac Class C Non-Voting Stock to be awarded for the vesting of these performance-based RSUs will be based on Farmer Mac's Business Volume as of December 31, 2022 as follows:
+The performance-based RSUs granted to the named executive officers in March 2021 will be eligible to vest on March 31, 2024 in an amount determined by the Compensation Committee for each executive officer between 50% and 200% of the target number of RSUs granted to that executive officer.
+Subject to satisfaction of the "gatekeepers" described below, the number of shares of Farmer Mac Class C Non-Voting Stock to be awarded for the vesting of these performance-based RSUs will be based on Farmer Mac's Business Volume as of December 31, 2023 as follows:

-- performance at a Business Volume of \$21.239 billion is required for vesting of any RSUs and will earn the threshold level of 50% of the target number of RSUs granted; - performance at the target Business Volume of \$25.323 billion will earn 100% of the target number of RSUs granted; and - performance at or above the "stretch" goal for Business Volume included in Farmer Mac's 5-year strategic plan of \$31.004 billion will earn the maximum award of 200% of the target number of RSUs granted.
+- performance at a Business Volume of \$21.924 billion is required for vesting of any RSUs and will earn the threshold level of 50% of the target number of RSUs granted; - performance at the target Business Volume of \$28.181 billion will earn 100% of the target number of RSUs granted; and - performance at or above the "stretch" goal for Business Volume included in Farmer Mac's 5-year strategic plan of \$35.863 billion will earn the maximum award of 200% of the target number of RSUs granted.